 NOTE: I know this sounds like a weird step, but it's necessary to make sure the pita is soft enough to wrap around all that meat – plus, you get a bit more of that donair flavour where it's good!

 - Take the pita and place it on a square of aluminum foil.

 - Top the pita with donair meat and remaining toppings as desired.

 - Top with donair sauce.
 Click here for my Donair Sauce recipe

-- Fold up the bottom of the pita and then roll it up.
-Wrap the aluminum foil around the donair and place into the oven for about 10 minutes to warm.
-(I usually set the oven to 350°F to warm them – this is great when you have cheese in them!)
+- Fold the pita around the meat and roll it up (like a giant taco, then fold over).
+Wrap the aluminum foil around the donair and place it into the oven for about 10 minutes to warm.
+(I usually set the oven to 350°F to warm them – this is great when you have cheese in them – so melty so good!)

 - Repeat these steps for however many donairs you're making.

 - Peel the aluminum foil away as you eat the donair.
 Make sure you have lots of napkins in hand – donairs are famously messy and delicious!
 Proper donair etiquette calls for using your hands.

 If you don't have a stand mixer to combine the meat, that's ok.
 Use a food processor to make the beef very finely ground, and then you can mix in the remaining ingredients on pulse for a few minutes.
 Then mix by hand so that it's very thoroughly combined.